Tips and Tricks

 If you say something to your dog such as, “Do you want to go outside?” your dog probably understands “outside” and you could shorten the phrase to just that word, spoken in a friendly tone.
 You would get the same result from your dog.

 Thinking Like Your Dog

-If you understand that your dog thinks in images and actions it will help you influence how your dog behaves.
-For example, if you give your dog a friendly greeting every day when you return from work, your dog is going to start expecting it.
+If you understand that your dog thinks in images and actions it will help you influence how your dog behaves, such as if you give your dog a friendly greeting every day when you return from work, your dog is going to start expecting it.

 If you give the friendly greeting every day, your dog will get excited and start getting happy before you get home.
 But, if you don’t come home when he’s expecting you to, your dog will start to get upset.

 So, you can tell that your dog’s actions are based on what he’s been expecting and what’s happened in the past.
 What you do will teach the dog to expect something.
 If you don’t do what the dog expects then it can make the dog very anxious.

 This is why some people tell you that you shouldn’t greet your dog as soon as you get home.
 If you greet your dog as soon as you get home it will train your dog to get too excited and connect the positive feelings with your return.

 You can help your dog avoid a lot of frustration and anxiety if you manage their expectations in that way.
 Learn to control their perceptions so they don’t get too over-excited about receiving food or going for a walk or getting attention.